raul-dunca/CyberStudents-advent-of-ctf2024/Day11/FestiveEncoding.md

 <img src="https://github.com/raul-dunca/assets/blob/main/.images_CyberStudents-advent-of-ctf2024/day11_description.png">

-This challenge was straightforward, I can associate each emoji with 1 letter from the 2023 encoded and deduce the rest of the emojis based on the words created.
+This challenge was straightforward, I can associate each emoji with 1 letter from the `2023 encode`d and deduce the rest of the emojis based on the words created.
 I developed a python script to decode the 2024 message:

 ```python
 emoji_key = {